vokal/Xcode-Template/README.md

 ### 4. For Swift Only

-- The build phase that runs the [R.swift](https://github.com/mac-cain13/R.swift) script needs to be moved, since it cannot be positioned properly in the template.
-In the Build Phases for the main target, drag *R.swift Generation Script* up in the list so that it's right above *Compile Sources*

 - There are a couple scripts which are included at the base project level which default to generating Objective-C code.
 In order to generate Swift files for DevsJustWantToHaveFun, you will need to update the scripts to use `swift` instead of `objc` for the `LANGUAGE` option.
 These scripts can be found in the `[project]/Scripts` folder.

 ### 5. For All Projects